Need to talk? Call 1800 882 436.

 How can I give informed consent?

-The type of consent you give will depend on the examination, treatment or procedure to which you are consenting.
-For example, by allowing your doctor to examine you, you imply consent to having a physical examination.
-For more complex procedures or treatments, such as surgery, you will usually be asked to provide consent in writing, for example, by signing a statement of consent that your doctor has prepared.
+For example, by holding out your arm, you imply consent to having your blood pressure checked.
+For more complex procedures or treatments, such as surgery, you will usually be asked to provide consent in writing.
+This is usually by signing a statement of consent that your doctor has prepared.

 Can others sign a consent form on my behalf?

 Generally, you need to give informed consent yourself.
-If you are unable to consent, for example, if you are unconscious, or you lack legal capacity to consent, a substitute decision-maker will consent on your behalf.
-There is a legal framework that sets out who is the substitute decision-maker in each situation.
-This framework may be different in each Australian state and territory.
+If you are unable to consent, for example if you are unconscious, or you lack legal capacity to consent, someone else can consent on your behalf.

 Ask your doctor or healthcare provider about your own circumstances.